chenDSEE/Go-Three-Party-Packages-Note/cobra_viper_pflag/viper/README.md

  * `AllowEmptyEnv(bool)`

-_When working with ENV variables, it’s important to recognize that Viper treats ENV variables as case sensitive._
+_When working with ENV variables, it’s important to recognize that Viper treats ENV variables as case sensitive._ 环境变量也是大小写敏感的

 Viper provides a mechanism to try to ensure that ENV variables are unique.
 By using `SetEnvPrefix`, you can tell Viper to use a prefix while reading from